-Your SIPP may be subject to additional tax charges at the point you withdraw funds if your pension is valued at more than the lifetime allowance (£1 million 2016/17).
+Your SIPP may be subject to additional tax charges at the point you withdraw funds if your pension is valued at more than the lifetime allowance (£1.03 million in 2018/19).

 If you take income withdrawals this may erode the capital value of your fund.
 If investment returns are poor and a high level of income is taken this will result in your SIPP falling in value and could result in a lower income than anticipated in the future.

 If you choose an annuity to provide your benefits, the level of income you receive is based upon the average life expectancy of someone of your age.
 When fixing annuity rates, providers take into account the fact that some people will die earlier than expected, effectively subsidising those who live longer.
 Income withdrawals paid from the SIPP do not have the benefit of such a subsidy.

 There is no guarantee that annuity rates will improve in the future.
 If you choose to purchase an annuity, the level of pension you receive when you purchase the annuity may be less or more than the pension previously being paid under income withdrawal and/or the annuity you could have purchased previously.

 The value of investments held in your SIPP, ISA and GIA and any income from them can fall as well as rise.
 You may get back less than the amount invested.

 Past performance is not an indication of future performance and some investments may need to be held for the long term to achieve a return.

 You will be able to deal in a range of investments.
 Some investments carry a higher degree of risk than others.
 The following are some specific examples of this:

 - Smaller companies, the prices of which can be more volatile.
 There may be a large difference between the buying and selling prices.

 - Overseas investments, which may carry an exchange rate risk, and may be based in less well regulated jurisdictions.